 UN special rapporteur Agnes Callamard will be accompanied to Turkey by Helena Kennedy and Duarte Nuno Vieira.

-Agnes Callamard, the UN special rapporteur on executions, is leading the investigation and begins a week-long mission to Turkey at the government’s invitation.
+Agnes Callamard, UN special rapporteur on executions, who begins a week-long mission to Turkey at the government’s invitation on Monday, said she had not yet received a reply from Saudi authorities.

-Khashoggi, a Washington Post columnist who was living in the United States, was killed on October 2 at the consulate where he had gone to collect documents for his planned wedding.
-His body is yet to be found.
+Khashoggi, a Washington Post columnist living in the United States, was murdered on October 2 at the Saudi consulate in Istanbul where he had gone to collect documents for his planned marriage.

-US intelligence agencies believe Saudi Crown Prince Mohammed bin Salman (MBS) ordered an operation to assassinate Khashoggi, a government critic.
-His body was dismembered and taken to an unknown location.
+US intelligence agencies believe Crown Prince Mohammed bin Salman (MBS) ordered an operation to kill Khashoggi, who was a critic of his policies, and say his body was dismembered and removed to a location still publicly unknown.

-A Saudi public prosecutor’s spokesperson said 11 suspects had been indicted and referred to trial, with five facing the death penalty.
+A Saudi public prosecutor’s spokesperson said last year that 21 Saudis had been taken into custody over the case, 11 of whom had been indicted and referred to trial.

-“I conceive of this inquiry to be a necessary step, among a number of others, towards crucial truth-telling and formal accountability for the gruesome killing of Mr Khashoggi,” Callamard said.
+“I conceive of this inquiry to be a necessary step, among a number of others, towards crucial truth telling about and formal accountability for the gruesome killing of Mr Khashoggi,” Callamard said.

-UN investigators will try to find out “the nature and extent of the responsibilities of states and individuals” in relation to Khashoggi’s killing, she added.
+Last Thursday, Callamard said that a legal and forensics team comprising three international experts would try to find out “the nature and extent of the responsibilities of states and individuals” in relation to Khashoggi’s killing.

-Turkey wants Saudi Arabia to extradite those accused of carrying out the murder to be tried in Turkish courts, something Riyadh has balked at.
+Turkey wants Saudi Arabia to extradite those accused of carrying out the murder to be tried in Turkish courts.

-Late last year, Turkey briefed the US on the findings of the Turkish public prosecutor’s investigation, repeatedly stating Khashoggi’s murder had been ordered at the highest levels of the Saudi government.
+Late last year, Turkey briefed the US on the findings of the Turkish public prosecutor’s investigation, repeatedly confirming that Khashoggi’s murder had been ordered by the highest levels of the Saudi authorities and that the Saudi assassination team had not acted on its own.